curl/everything-curl/usingcurl-proxies.md

     curl --socks4a proxy.example.com http://www.example.com/

-SOCKS5 is for the version 5 and SOCKS5-hostname is for the version 5 without resolving the host name locally.
+SOCKS5 is for the version 5 and SOCKS5-hostname is for the version 5 without resolving the host name locally:

     curl -x socks5://proxy.example.com http://www.example.com/

     curl --socks5 proxy.example.com http://www.example.com/

 The SOCKS5-hostname versions.
-This sends the host name to the server so there's no name resolving done locally.
+This sends the host name to the server so there's no name resolving done locally:

     curl -x socks5h://proxy.example.com http://www.example.com/